NHSDigital/personal-demographics-service-api/README.md

  3. A *Key-Value Map* named `pds-variables`, containing:
     1. Key: `jwks_path`, Value: Path on `identity-server` Target Server to JSON Web Key Set (JWKS)

-:bulb: For Sandbox-running environments (`test`) these need to be present for successful deployment but can be set to empty/dummy values.
+:bulb: For Sandbox-running environments (`test`) these need to be present for successful deployment but can be set to empty/dummy values. test.